aspose-email/Aspose.Email-Products/email/en/java/_index.md

      Manage Message Storage Files
     </h2>
     <p>
      Aspose.Email for Java API allows managing Outlook storage formats.
-You can load PST &amp; OST files from disk or a stream, get folder and sub-folder information from the message archive, retrieve message-specific details such as subject, sender, recipient and save messages to either disk or stream.
+You can load PST &amp; OST files from disk or a stream, get folder and sub-folder information from the message archive, retrieve message-specific details such as subject, sender, recipient and save messages to either a disk or a stream.
+For more detailed information visit the <a href="https://docs.aspose.com/email/java/working-with-outlook-storage-files/">Working with Outlook Storage Files</a> section in our documentation.
     </p>
     <p>
      Apart from parsing an existing PST, the library also provides the means to create a PST file from scratch and add messages to any folder of it.